flandrade/flandrade.github.io/_posts/2020-11-10-career-ladder.md

 creating a clear ladder will pave the way in that direction and will help reduce ambiguity, anxiety, and frustration in your team.

-I found myself working on a career ladder recently, and it's clear [this is a formidable task](https://dresscode.renttherunway.com/blog/ladder).
+I found myself contributing to that effort recently, and it's clear [this is a formidable task](https://dresscode.renttherunway.com/blog/ladder).
 For this reason, I'm sharing a list of publicly available ladders that might be a good starting for your organization.
 Keep in mind that although these might be a good source of inspiration, they